Immiora/the-narrow/wiki/quests/SessionLog.md

 Lelouche drops his spoon, and his mouth falls open.
 “He’s our neighbour!
 I’ve talked to him only days ago.
 We should go and speak to him!”
 Aiwei responds: “How are we going to approach him?”
 “Well,” Lelouche says, “he struck me as a man better to trap with honey than with vinegar.
 And if that doesn’t work there is always the metaphorical stick.”
 “Which is an actual stick,” Aiwei quips.

-Lelocuhe knocks on their neighbour’s door, and soon Dr. Martinet Stoker answers.
+Lelouche knocks on their neighbour’s door, and soon Dr. Martinet Stoker answers.
 Genial as ever, he introduces himself to the other new neighbours, but apologises that he has an appointment at Waspa’s soon.
 “If we could step in for just a moment,” Lelouch offers, but Dr. Stoker replies: “Maybe you can walk with me towards Waspa’s.”
 He puts on his travelling cloak and locks him door behind him.
 “You see,” Lelouche starts, “we’ve been involved in a case, and came across a certain individual called Nathalie Beaumont.
 Have you ever hear of her?”
 Dr. Stoker thinks for a while.
 “Yes, I did come across her name.
 Mind you, it was a couple of years back.
 I remember reading something about the poor woman and all that nasty business.”
 “What did you read?”
 Lelouche prompts.
 “The poor woman was tried for treason, very likely because she was researching something that the leaders of the city didn’t like, back then.
 This was several decades ago.”

 “Why did you find out about this case, if it was this long ago?”
 Aiwei asks.
 “Because of missing lab journals,” Dr. Stoker responds.
 “I was going through the archives and found a significant gap that corresponded to Beaumont’s period at Waspa’s.
 Now this sometimes happens, students take lab journals home when they’re not supposed to, but it was so thorough that I got somewhat suspicious.
 I know she was a surgeon, but there is simply no information available about her work in our archives, which is curious for someone who used to be a research fellow here.
 I have to admit that I sort of abused my position as Magistrate to pull some records from the city watch, but they were not exactly clear either.
 The most I figured out was that Beaumont found some knowledge from an indigenous tribe in the Naivazi, and was hoping to extend the knowledge on this ritual.”